Nethereum/Nethereum/README.md

 To startup a development chain you can use https://github.com/juanfranblanco/Ethereum.TestNet.Genesis

-##Example of Deploying and calling a function
+##Example of deploying a contract and calling a function
 ```csharp
  public dynamic ExecuteTest(RpcClient client)
         {